-Next, if a system is consistent, we can distinguish between a unique solution and infinitely many solutions, and furthermore, we recognize that these are the only two possibilities.
+With the characterization of Theorem RCLS, we can explore the relationships between r and n for a consistent system.
+We can distinguish between the case of a unique solution and infinitely many solutions, and furthermore, we recognize that these are the only two possibilities.